laminba2003/spring-webclient/README.md

 ## Sending Request

 We can use retrieve() and then bodyToFlux() and bodyToMono() method in case we are only interested in the API response.
-We can use the exhange() method in case we need more details from response.
+We can use the exchange() method in case we need more details from response.

 ```java
 return client.get().uri("/persons/{id}", id)